Disney experiments look to make kid-robot interactions more natural

 Younger kids and boys stumbled when given contextual additions, presumably because they required some thought to understand and integrate — so it’s possible to be too responsive when interacting with them.

-On the way out from the story activity, kids would stop by Piper again, who asked them about their story in either a generic way, a way that acknowledged a character in the story, and a way that in addition added some feeling to it (e.g. “I hope the kitten got out of the cave okay”).
+On the way out from the story activity, kids would stop by Piper again, who asked them about their story in either a generic way, a way that acknowledged a character in the story and a way that in addition added some feeling to it (e.g. “I hope the kitten got out of the cave okay”).
 Another activity followed (a collaborative game with a robot), after which a similar interaction took place with similarly varying responses.

 Next came the third experiment, which is best summarized as “what would happen if Dora the Explorer could hear you answer her questions?”